chingchenms/llvm/docs/Coroutines.rst

   Using suspend index in a coroutine state and having a switch in `f.resume` and `f.destroy` is one of the possible implementation strategies.
-We explored another option where a distinct `f.resume1`, `f.resume2`, etc are created for every suspend point and instead of storing an index, the resume and destroy function pointers are updated at every suspend.
-Early testing showed that the former is easier on the optimizer than the latter so it is a strategy implemented at the moment.
+We explored another option where a distinct `f.resume1`, `f.resume2`, etc. are created for every suspend point, and instead of storing an index, the resume and destroy function pointers are updated at every suspend.
+Early testing showed that the current approach is easier on the optimizer than the latter so it is a lowering strategy implemented at the moment.

 Distinct Save and Suspend
 -------------------------